 During the meeting, the Board reviews the reports on each subject and issues a recommendation, or asks for clarifications on certain aspects of an application.
 When clarifications are required, the subject will be resubmitted at a subsequent meeting.

 Because of the advisory role of the Board, the meetings are held in camera.
-The Board's recommendations are recorded in the minutes of the meeting and sent on to the Minister of the Environment for his approval.
+The Board's recommendations are recorded in the minutes of the meeting and sent on to the Minister of Environment and Climate Change for his approval.
 It may take a year or more before the Minister approves and signs the minutes.

 The Board's recommendations remain confidential until the Minister confirms them.
 Although we may share the contents of meetings' agendas, we cannot reveal the recommendations, research documents or excerpts of meetings' minutes.
 All such documents later become public and may be distributed once the Minister has approved them.